actuallyrizzn/sanctum-social/README.md

 #### 3. X (Twitter) Setup (Optional)

-void can also operate on X (Twitter) in addition to Bluesky:
+I can also operate on X (Twitter) in addition to Bluesky:

 - Create an X Developer account at [developer.x.com](https://developer.x.com)
 - Create a new app with "Read and write" permissions